 For information about the other supported Azure services, see our Azure docs.

-Azure SQL Elastic Pool sensor can be disabled and it can be filtered by tags and resource groups.
-It is possible to configure Azure SQL Elastic Pool sensor via agent configuration in
+Azure SQL Database sensor can be disabled, filtered by tags and resource groups and replica databases can be filtered also.
+It is possible to configure Azure SQL Database sensor via agent configuration in

-com.instana.plugin.azure.sqlelasticpool: # Valid values: true, false enabled: false # enabled (true) by default # Comma separated list of tags in key:value format include_tags: # Comma separated list of tags in key:value format exclude_tags: # Comma separated list of resource groups include_resource_groups: # Comma separated list of resource groups exclude_resource_groups:
+com.instana.plugin.azure.sqldb: # Valid values: true, false enabled: false # enabled (true) by default # Valid values: true, false enable_replica_monitoring: true # disabled (false) by default # Comma separated list of tags in key:value format include_tags: # Comma separated list of tags in key:value format exclude_tags: # Comma separated list of resource groups include_resource_groups: # Comma separated list of resource groups exclude_resource_groups:

-Azure SQL Elastic Pool sensor can be disabled.
-To disable monitoring of the Azure SQL Elastic Pool services use the folowing configuration:
+Azure SQL Database sensor can be disabled.
+To disable monitoring of the Azure SQL Database services use the folowing configuration:

 Multiple tags and resource groups can be defined, separated by a comma.
 Tags should be provided as a key-value pair separated by